Manage AWS VPCs with Security Cloud Control

 Answers who, what, and when during an incident investigation or troubleshooting.

 Change request management allows you to associate a change request and its business justification, opened in a third-party ticketing system, with an event in the Change Log.
-Use change request management to create a change request in CDO, identify it with a unique name, enter a description of the change, and associate the change request with change log events.
+Use change request management to create a change request in Security Cloud Control, identify it with a unique name, enter a description of the change, and associate the change request with change log events.
 You can later search the Change Log for the change request name.

-CDO supports these common management tasks for AWS security groups:
+Security Cloud Control supports these common management tasks for AWS security groups: